Ifeoluwakolopin/hello-rust/README.md

 # Guess The Number Game 🎮

-This CLI game allows a player to guess a randomly generated number within a given number of rounds.
+This simple game allows a player to guess a randomly generated number within a given number of rounds.

 The steps below allow you to download and run the source code on your local machine.